feliks-nguyen/TimetableScript/README.md

 ```

 ## Usage
-Run `python table_maker.py`.
+Run `python export.py` in the `core` directory.
 Make sure that you have installed every modules in `requirements.txt`

 ## Contributing